 Do you really need the standard 8 hours of sleep’?

-Nowhere in the book does Shawn recommend the necessary hours of sleep.
-Even if you get 8 hours of sleep, you can still feel groggy the next day if the quality of your sleep is sub-par.
+Nowhere in the book does Shawn recommend the required hours of sleep.
+Even if you get 8 hours of sleep, you can still feel groggy the next day if the quality of sleep is sub-par.
 However, what he recommended in Ch.
 6 Get to Bed At the Right Time is to ‘aim getting to bed within a few hours of it getting dark outside’ to get the highest quality of sleep.
 This is approximately between 9 and 11pm.

 Another tip is set your alarm so it wakes you up at the end of your sleep cycle.
 The typical sleep cycle is 90 minutes, repeating four to six times per night.
 I usually sleep around 10:30pm so if I want to wake up without interrupting my sleep cycle, I need to set my alarm at 4:30am for 4 cycles of sleep or 6am for 5 cycles.
 I currently have mine set at 5:30am.
 This means I’d have to go to bed by 10p or later at 11p and up by 5am.
 I will have to experiment with different times and number of cycles to see how I feel the next day.